 Vanguard UCITS ETF net flows: Month to date ($ million)

-The Vanguard UCITS ETF range captured net inflows of $3.6 billion in January, with the majority of ETFs in the range recording positive flows.
-Inflows were split between Vanguard’s equity UCITS ETF range ($2.9 billion) and fixed income UCITS ETF range ($634 million), while the multi-asset UCITS ETF range saw net inflows of $71 million.
+The Vanguard UCITS ETF range captured net inflows of $2.8 billion in December, with the majority recording positive flows.
+Inflows were split between Vanguard’s equity UCITS ETF range ($2.5 billion) and fixed income UCITS ETF range ($220 million), while the multi-asset ETF range ($40 million) and euro cash ETF ($31 million) also saw net inflows.

 Important risk information